cdeletre/R96ex-restool/README.md

 1. check for presence of `baserom.us.z64`
 1. extract asssets from the rom
 1. build and assemble the ressources (audio, data, demos, texts).
-If it already exist a backup is created.
+If it already exists a backup is created.
 1. install the audio, data, demos and texts ressources in `res`
 1. look for extra packages and install them in `res` or `dynos`.
-If it already exist a backup is created.
+If it already exists a backup is created.

 At any step, if anything goes wrong it stops.